Howard S. McDonald: Early life and education

 McDonald was born in Holladay, Utah on July 18, 1894, to Francis McDonald and Rozella Stevenson.
 He attended the first seminary established by the Church of Jesus Christ of Latter-day Saints (LDS Church), which originated at Granite High School.
 He served as an LDS Church missionary in the Eastern States Mission, which was headquartered in New York City.
 He spent part of his mission as president of the Western Pennsylvania Conference headquartered in Pittsburgh.
-While serving in this area he met Ella Gibbs, a woman serving as a missionary who was the first Relief Society president in Pittsburgh.
-Ella was later transferred to Baltimore.
-After both returned from their missions, McDonald courted Ella Gibbs.
+While serving in this area, McDonald married Ella Gibbs on September 26, 1917, following their service as missionaries in the Eastern States Mission.
 They were married in the Salt Lake Temple on September 26, 1917.
 They had two daughters.

 In 1918, McDonald served in the 163rd Artillery Brigade in France.
 Following his military service, he graduated from Utah State Agricultural College (now Utah State University) in 1924 in architectural engineering.
 He taught advanced mathematics at the college during the chairman's sabbatical.